 The Mountain King declared a feast, at the end of our glorious campaign.
 The high priest announced a holy day.
 It was a hollow victory.
 We learned that the demons did not truly die.
 They were banished by our warriors, yes.
 Those bodies were drawn from the dead elements.
 Now they rose clad in bodies of our living brethren.

 Even these demons would return if their human host were slain.
 They tormented the family and friends of their stolen flesh.
-They mocked the priests, the soldiers, calling us by name and naming us craven and powerless.
+They sought out the priests and soldiers who’d fought so valiantly, calling us by name and mocking us as craven and powerless.

 We changed tactics again.
 We would travel in pairs - the Duo.
 One of us would live a life of purity, simplicity, and virtuousness.
-He or she would be sinless in God’s eyes.
+They would be sinless in God’s eyes.
 The other would be a warrior, merciless and pitiless.
-He or she must have the courage and skill to strike, no matter the cost.
+They must have the courage and skill to strike, no matter the cost.

 The sacred soul would find a demon looking for a host, or mystically draw out a demon already possessing someone.
 The entity becomes drawn to the light of purity, but cannot escape it.
 One member of the Duo becomes possessed.